 At the bottom of the Interview window, you’ll see your invitation link.
 Send this link to your guests to allow them to join your broadcast.
-Click the Copy Link button to copy the link to your Mac’s clipboard.
+Click the link to copy it to your Mac’s clipboard.

 The link is unique to your account and will remain the same unless you change it.
-To change the link, click the button.
-This will create a new link code, and the old link will stop working.
+The link can be changed in the Interview Customization window.
+Once changed, a new link code is generated, and the old link will stop working.